-Ink, acrylic and gouache on board
+Ink, acrylic and gouache on 3 wooden doors

-2040 x 2610mm
+2040 x 870mm (each piece); 2040 x 2610mm (overall)

-Her doors are covered with blots, stains and holes which never let the eye rest and which have a distinctive fluidity, deliberately viewed as feminine in sharp contrast to the hard edged abstraction of her male predecessors.
-Fong unashamedly wants to make beautiful surfaces, in this case surfaces in a minor key, sombre and brooding.
+Luise Fong won the Premier Award at the Visa Gold Art Award with this work, Minor.
+The triptych is characteristic of her practice in that it explores diaphanous surfaces, possibly as a kind of overhang from her training as a textile designer.
+Her paintings of this period were made on doors and thus have a familiar scale in relationship to the body.
+The doors are covered with blots, stains, and holes, which never let the eye rest and which have a distinctive fluidity, deliberately viewed as feminine in sharp contrast to the hard-edge abstraction of her male predecessors.
+Fong makes unashamedly beautiful surfaces, in this case in a minor key, sombre and brooding.
 The musical title legitimises an emotional response in the viewer.

 Visa Gold Art Award, City Gallery Wellington Te Whare Toi, Te Whanganui-a-Tara, 13 August to 5 September 1994

 Gregory Burke (ed.), Cultural Safety: Contemporary Art from New Zealand (Frankfurt am Main: Frankfurter Kunstverein; Te Whanganui-a-Tara: City Gallery Wellington Te Whare Toi, 1995), 51.